MPAS Student Handbook

 • Using the material of others, however obtained, for purposes of gaining advantage or credit

-• Entering online discussion threads under false pretenses
+• Entering online discussions under false pretenses

 • Stealing, such as theft of grade books, from faculty offices or elsewhere